 - move opportunities to the next stage triggered by a specific action

 Standard, Out-of-the-box CRM Solutions

 Often, after a quick ‘free trial’ companies will buy CRM software directly off the vendor’s website.
-They load their data into the system, change a few fields and begin using their “out of the box” solution.
-If the software is not flexible enough or it doesn’t have the functionality they need …The Project Will Fail.
-The main reason most companies buy CRM is to make their business more efficient.
-But if they are unable to automate their current business processes, they will not get any value out of the system.
+The company then loads their data into the system, changes a few fields and begins using their “out of the box” solution.
+If the software is not flexible enough or if it doesn’t have the functionality they need …The Project Will Fail.
+The main reason most companies buy a CRM is to make their business more efficient.
+But if the company is unable to automate their current business processes, they will not get any value out of the system.

 Flexible, Out-of-the-box CRM Solutions

-If the out of the box solution meets most of their business needs, has the flexibility and workflows, they may still be able to use the system with success.
+If the out of the box solution meets most of their business needs, has the flexibility and workflows, the company may still be able to use the system with success.
 This is usually the case when a CRM vendor has a focus on the company’s specific industry.
 The flexibility helps the CRM project to better fit how the company, but usually will not completely fill all of their needs.
 The flexible CRM will help in many more ways, but will still not be truly melded with the company’s practices.

 Integrations & Customized Processes

-You can find good CRM solutions that are flexible and fit most of your business needs.
-But you may need a few custom modifications or integrations to outside systems (ERP, Websites, etc.). -That vendor should be able to assist for a nominal fee.
-A good CRM vendor will scope out your business model so the software is configured correctly using the business own processes.
+Businesses can find good CRM solutions that are flexible and fit most of their needs, but they may need a few custom modifications or integrations with outside systems (ERP, Websites, etc.).
+The vendor should be able to assist the company for a nominal fee.
+A good CRM vendor will scope out the business model so the software is configured correctly using the business own processes.
 When a CRM is customized with an understanding of the businesses needs and practices, the integration of the CRM will assist with many more processes.
-The vendor should also be able to recommend more efficient and optimal methods (using best practices).
-This results from the vendor’s experience with other customer deployments and the power of their CRM.
+The vendor should also be able to recommend more efficient and optimal methods (using best practices) stemming from the vendor’s experience with other customer deployments and the power of their CRM.